-5 The vast majority (greater than 98 percent) of new federal student loans are originated by the Department of Education through the Federal Direct Loan Program.
-A small share of new federal student loan originations are made directly by higher education institutions through the Federal Perkins Loan Program, which provides low-interest loans to students with financial need.
-In 2015, Perkins Loans accounted for approximately 1.2 percent of all federal student loan originations.
-See https://www2.ed.gov/about/reports/annual/2015report/fsa-report.pdf.
+5 The vast majority of new federal student loans are originated by the Department of Education through the Federal Direct Loan Program.
+Up until 2018, a small share of new federal student loans was originated directly by higher education institutions through the Federal Perkins Loan Program, which provided low-interest loans to students with financial need.
+The authority to make new loans under the Perkins program lapsed in 2018, but borrowers must repay existing Perkins loan obligations.